For landholders

 Priority area for the initial market rounds

-The initial Market Rounds will be focused on delivering Projects in the red highlighted area in the map below.
+The initial Market Rounds will be focused on delivering Projects in the highlighted area in the interactive map below.

 What are additionality tests?